Gruner + Jahr: Bertelsmann era

 In 2014, Bertelsmann came to an agreement with the heirs of John Jahr concerning the purchase of their remaining shares of 25.1%.
 The takeover was intended to signify a commitment to journalism.
 Bertelsmann thus strengthened its journalism business, especially through the established media brands of Gruner + Jahr.
 The executive board of Gruner + Jahr was confirmed and the company re-introduced the legal entity used up until 1971 (limited partnership).
 Gruner + Jahr then intensified its cooperation with other Bertelsmann companies.
 Territory is an example for this strategic shift.

 Over the past few years, Gruner + Jahr, under the leadership of Julia Jäkel, has been vastly transformed and strategically repositioned.
 In 2016, Gruner + Jahr sold its magazine business in Spain to an investor and withdrew from Austria.
 By expanding digital activities and innovation in the area of traditional magazines, Gruner + Jahr's business has continued its successful expansion.
 The company has expanded its digital services and developed into one of the key market players in digital marketing.

 Furthermore, in 2017, the marketing arm of Gruner + Jahr in cooperation with the RTL-subsidiary IP Deutschland and Smartclip, established the Ad Alliance, under the umbrella of which new services have been developed for advertisers and agencies.
 The Ad Alliance's cross-media platform reaches more than 99% of the German population monthly, and Spiegel Media and Media Impact have now also joined it.

 In 2017, Gruner + Jahr announced it was moving to HafenCity and building new headquarters.
 The modern new building, will reflect the innovation strategy being pursued by Gruner + Jahr.
 The press building at Baumwall was sold to the city, which wants to use it for its own purposes after Gruner + Jahr's move has been completed.

+French media conglomerate Vivendi acquired Prisma Media from Bertelsmann in 2020 and later the company spun-out its publishing operation (including Prisma Media) into Louis Hachette Group in 2024.